 - all Australian and state legislation, regulations, guidelines and policies including, but not limited to, companies, associations, employment, and vocational education and training

 - all relevant Department of Employment, Small Business and Training policies and procedures.

 The GTO must adhere to:

 - the intent and spirit of the

 Further Education and Training Act 2014 (the Act) and other relevant legislation

 - obligations as the legal employer of the apprentices and trainees employed under contracts of training

-- obligations, where applicable, under the Joint Group Training Program performance and funding agreement
+- obligations, where applicable, under the Queensland Group Training Program performance and funding agreement

 - the principles of sound corporate governance and financial management, and operate under the principles of accountability and transparency.